 Based out of Chicago, Anna Steinhoff specializes in baroque cello and viola da gamba.
 She is a member of Second City Musick and Haymarket Opera Company, and was principal cellist of Chicago’s Baroque Band until the end of its run in 2016.
 Anna is also a founding member of Wayward Sisters, which won first prize in the 2011 Early Music America competition.
 Wayward Sisters released their debut album on Naxos in 2014 and are releasing their second recording, A Restless Heart, in 2017.
 In addition to classical music, Anna has performed or recorded with such bands as Saturday Looks Good To Me, Mysteries of Life, Frisbie, and children’s artist Justin Roberts.
 Anna completed degrees in cello performance from the Oberlin Conservatory and Northwestern University where her principal teachers were Peter Rejto and Hans Jensen respectively.
 She studied baroque cello privately in the Netherlands with Jaap ter Linden.

 Jason Stell, concert commentator and music historian, received his Ph.D. in 2006 from Princeton University with a dissertation on the functions of chromatic pitches in Classic era music.
-Previous degrees in music theory (M.A.) and astrophysics (B.S.) were from Pennsylvania State University.
+Previous degrees in music theory (M.A.) and astrophysics (B.S.) were from Pennsylvania State University, where he enjoyed opportunities to write and present research on topics from Beethoven and Scriabin to supernovae and quarks.
 He currently serves as Executive Director of the Staunton Music Festival and writes concert notes for SMF and other local and regional musical events.
-His notes have appeared at the Kennedy Center and New York’s Merkin Hall.
+His notes have appeared in performances at the Kennedy Center and New York’s Merkin Hall as well as on commerical recordings for the Pentatone and Hannsler Classics labels.
 Stell has studied piano with Robert Taub, Cecilia Dunoyer, and Carl Blake and received harpsichord instruction from Wendy Young, Arthur Haas, and June Miller.

 A specialist in the oratorio repertoire, tenor Gene Stenger’s solo concert engagements include Handel’s Messiah with the Virginia Symphony Orchestra; Evangelist in Bach’s St. Matthew Passion with the Northeast Pennsylvania Bach Festival; Evangelist in Bach’s St. John Passion with Bach Collegium at St. Peter’s (NYC); Evangelist, and tenor arias in Bach’s Christmas Oratorio (complete work) with Colorado Bach Ensemble; tenor arias in St. John Passion with Voices of Ascension, and the Yale Schola Cantorum led by Masaaki Suzuki at Lincoln Center; tenor arias in St. Matthew Passion with Helmuth Rilling’s Internationale Bachakademie Stuttgart with performances in both Germany, and South America.
 Originally from Pittsburgh, PA, Gene holds degrees from Yale University’s School of Music, and the Institute of Sacred Music, Colorado State University, and Baldwin Wallace University Conservatory of Music.
 He currently resides in New Haven, CT, where he serves as instructor of voice at Yale University.